 Thailand and Medical Travel

-Asia’s first JCI accreditation went to a hospital in Bangkok.
-Nineteen Thai hospitals are now JCI accredited, ten since 2010.
+Asia’s first JCI accreditation went to a hospital in Bangkok; fifty-four Thai hospitals, departments and ambulatory clinics are now JCI accredited, more than any other nation in the region.

 Thailand’s huge medical calling card is Bangkok’s venerated, JCI-accredited Bumrungrad International Hospital, covering a million-square-foot complex in downtown Bangkok.
 More than 900 full-time and consulting physicians representing every imaginable specialty and subspecialty practice there—nearly 300 are US board certified.